WHO WE ARE

 In the indigenous Maori culture of New Zealand, a koru is the unfurling frond of the silver fern, a spiral form that represents growth, positive change, and new beginnings.
 The koru honors a vision for development that is natural, continuous, and deeply rooted in community.

-In 2014, veteran educators who recognized the challenges of deep instructional improvement launched Koru Strategy Group out of the Harvard Innovation Labs to create better learning environments for kids.
-They had a vision for meaningful change in school systems that started with educators’ mindsets and the ways they worked together and made decisions.
-Koru was created as a way to enact positive change through professional growth.
+In 2014, veteran educators who recognized the challenges of deep instructional improvement launched Koru Strategy Group out of the Harvard Innovation Labs to create better learning environments for all students.
+Inspired by a vision for meaningful change that starts with educators’ mindsets and the ways they work together and make decisions, Koru was created as a way to enact positive change through professional growth.

 At Koru, we are led by a core team and staffed by a diverse and talented network of consultants and coaches.
 Together, we are driven by a shared purpose, grounded in our core values, and distinct in our approach to helping school systems get better.

-Our vision is to help create school systems where kids love to learn, where educators are fulfilled in their work, and that communities can be proud of.
+We envision school systems where students -- kids and adults! -- love to learn, where educators are fulfilled in their work, and that communities can be proud of.
 We achieve our purpose by helping you fulfill yours.

 Community is the heart of all we do: what we build through intentional collaboration and partnership, and whom we serve in our work to improve schools.
 We believe in learning from the beauty, experiences, and assets of people who form community.